jsphwllng/jsphwllng.github.io/brag.md

 *   Heavily expanded platform repo with new modules and objects in order to enable a more DRY development environment.
 *   Lead initiative to centralise all Whereby accounts to non-personal ownership and limit API keys.
 *   Extended image-builder module with multiple lambdas including slack notifications and cleanup jobs.
+*   Increased stability of recording service by fixing an issue that had stumped other developers for 6 months.
+*   Lead responses to multiple incidents.
+*   Helped various engineers with broken deployments in #deployments.

 Design and documentation
 ------------------------